by Texas Homesteader ~

 Most beekeepers like to use an uncapping knife to basically cut off the outside of the honeycomb to expose the honey.

 When honey is removed this way it keeps the wax comb on the frames.
-This makes honey-making much easier for the bees next time since they don’t have to start over making the wax comb before filling it with honey.
+This makes honey-making much easier for the bees next time since they don’t have to start over building the wax comb before filling it with honey.
 The comb’s already there!

 -